Stephen is a Senior Associate in the Charities & Education team and leads on the firm’s advice in relation to state aid.

 Stephen read Law with French at the University of Leicester including a year studying French law at the Université Robert Schuman in Strasbourg.
 He holds a Master of Jurisprudence research degree from the University of Durham relating to the application of international economic sanctions.
 Stephen undertook his training with Clifford Chance in London and Brussels, and qualified into that firm's banking litigation group before joining Hewitsons.

-Member of the UK State Aid Law Association
+Member of the Charity Law Association, Education Law Association and UK State Aid Law Association

 Number of Years Experience